mcaple/kb/Camera/Aperture.md

 - Multiple things, big f number

 Generally around 2/3rds of focus is behind the subject and 1/3 in front.
 This is very important for instance if you are taking a landscape photo.
 Most people focus on the distant mountains but that means 2/3rds behind the mountain is in focus and your stuff close is out of focus, like the rocks and pebbles near you.
 Instead focus around 1/3rd ahead of you.

+Large DOF can make any light source turn into a "light burst".
+To get the effect for example, half press when sun behind a cloud then move slightly until sun is bleeding over over cloud and take photo.